zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 The first version of our flight diary application is now completed!

-If we now try to create a new diary entry with invalid or missing fields we are getting an appropriate error message
+If we now try to create a new diary entry with invalid or missing fields, we are getting an appropriate error message.

 ![](../../images/9/30b.png)